Skip to content

 Who was Inca Roca?

 Inca Roca was, according to the traditional sequence, the sixth Sapa Inca.
-He came after Cápac Yupanqui and still belongs to the early history of Cusco.
+He came after Cápac Yupanqui and belongs to the early history of Cusco.

 Name Inca Roca